Because trees need love, too.

 I started this work over 4 years ago to save trees and native plants.
 It’s an honor to be chosen by Montford Neighborhood Association to remediate a section of Reed Creek Greenway, a treasure of public land and stream in Asheville’s city limits.
 It provides so many benefits to people, animals, our water quality, the air we breathe…the list goes on.
 There are beautiful old trees along the creek in dire need of support, and I’m thrilled we can help,” said Raven.
 She went on to describe the myriad of invasive plants that line the greenway and what can be done, without the use of chemicals, to begin the process of healing the land.
 Raven is donating her crew for additional days of work beyond those covered by the matching grant.
 “I hope this donation and greater awareness of the plight of our trees and natural spaces due to invasive plants will encourage others to adopt a portion of the greenway for non-chemical remediation.
 We can do it, together.”

-In honor and gratitude to the many clients and contractors who cared enough about our Mother to invest in non-native invasive plants management last year, I donated $1,000 to Asheville GreenWorks for the purchase of 1,000 bare root saplings.
-They'll be cared for at GreenWorks' nursery for 3-4 years until they're given away to local residents and planted in Buncombe County soil.
-My request was for native trees that provide food for pollinators, wildlife and/or people.
+In honor and gratitude to the many clients and contractors who cared enough about our Mother to invest in non-native invasive plants management last year, Raven Invasive Plant Management donated $1,000 to Asheville GreenWorks in 2020 for the purchase of 1,000 bare root saplings.
+The trees were cared for at GreenWorks' nursery for 3-4 years until they were given away to local residents and planted in Buncombe County soil.
+We specifically requested native trees that provide food for pollinators, wildlife and/or people.

-I'm so grateful for this incredible planet and the opportunity to serve it.
+We're so grateful for this incredible planet and the opportunity to serve it.

 12/21/22 Raven Crew begins planting 1,000 trees